Updated: Feb 3

 Let’s start with a broader appreciation of sport.

-Jordan Peterson reminds us that sport is, at its roots, a stand in for the ancient human activity of hunting.
+Jordan Peterson reminds us that sport is, at its roots, a replacement for the ancient human activity of hunting and he uses football as an example:

 You have a projectile (the ball), and you have a team of “hunters” whose job it is to get the projectile into the back of the net (the hunted).